TAILOR-UoB/new_ways_of_publishing/booksource/examples/static-content.md

 ## Inline-tabs

-Some interactive books that contain code may be directed to audience with different background programming knowledge.
-For those cases, `MyST Markdown` can create tabs to select which content to see.
+Some interactive books that contain code may be aimed at diverse audiences with different background programming knowledge.
+For those cases, `MyST Markdown` can create tabs to select which content to display.
 The following is an example of `Python` and `C++` code:

 ````{tab} Python